Payal-CSE/AI-for-Medical-Diagnosis-Diabetes-/README.md

 feel free to ask AI to explain you from a beginner stage :)

-you can reach you to me on :
+you can reach me on :
 linkdin : https://www.linkedin.com/in/payalkadam917